Bus accessibility

 Low Floor Access

-Many First buses are built for easy-access, making it quicker and simpler for wheelchair users or people with pushchairs.
+All First buses are built for easy-access, making it quicker and simpler for wheelchair users or people with pushchairs.
 With more bus stops now being adapted to be more accessible, it’s never been easier to travel.

 Mobility Scooters